gecko0307/dagon/doc/tutorials/Tutorial 13. Custom Shaders.md

 ## Textures

 To use textures in shaders, you'll need access to `Texture` objects with an underlying `texture` property (OpenGL texture handle).
-Texture management is up to you: you can store textures directly in the shader (if the texture is shared across all objects using the shader), or use the standard PBR textures available in `Matrial` (`baseColorTexture`, `normalTexture`, `roughnessMetallicTexture`).
+Texture management is up to you: you can store textures directly in the shader (if the texture is shared across all objects using the shader), or use the standard PBR textures available in `Material` (`baseColorTexture`, `normalTexture`, `roughnessMetallicTexture`).
+Current material can be obtained from the `GraphicsState` object: `state.material`.
 You can also derive your own material class, add custom properties, and use them in your shaders.
 For example, suppose you have a `CustomMaterial` class with `someCustomTexture` field.
 Here's how you could bind it:

 ```d
 ShaderParameter!int someTexureUnitUniform;